 Public hearings were held to discuss the issue.
 The response to the invitation to participate in the debate was so great that hearings went into the early hours of the morning.
-One person who accepted the invitation to address the Toronto City Council was a 14-year old girl from Scarborough (eastern Toronto) named Anika Tabovaradan.
+One person who decided to address the Toronto City Council was a 14-year old girl named Anika Tabovaradan.

 At 2:00 a.m., Anika’s turn to speak finally came.

-Anika is to be commended for her presentation.
+Well done, Anika.
 By her own admission, she “hates public speaking” and was very nervous.
-There is certainly a lot that could be said about the ways in which she could improve her public speaking skills.
+We could discuss the ways in which she could improve her public speaking skills.
 But that would miss the point.

-Anika is to be commended because she had the courage to speak in front of others—in a very public forum, no less—on a subject about which she cares deeply: preserving Toronto’s public libraries.
+Anika had the courage to speak in front of others—in a very public forum—on a subject about which she cares deeply.
 Notwithstanding her nerves, Anika chose to speak rather than remain silent.
 I’m glad she did; her words clearly resonated with the audience.

 We can all learn a lesson from Anika’s speech.
 Nerves are a normal part of public speaking.
 But if our nerves prevent us from sharing our ideas with the world, we are doing ourselves and others a great disservice.
 In the coming days, I will put up another post with some tips on handling public speaking nerves.